-PenFed cards don’t have spectacular balance transfer promo APRs.
-However, a few of them offer excellent rewards, and others offer potentially low ongoing APRs.
+PenFed cards don’t have spectacular balance transfer promo APRs and are little more difficult to obtain compared to standard credit cards given that you need to be a PenFed member.
+With that said, a few of them offer excellent rewards, and others offer potentially low ongoing APRs.

-What are the benefits of a balance transfer with PenFed?
+Benefits and drawbacks of a balance transfer with PenFed

 Here’s why you might want to make a PenFed balance transfer: